Nicholas-Abuaku/EmployeeManager/README.md

 # EmployeeManager
 Employee Management WebApp
+The default login for the WebApp is: username:"admin" password:"admin"
 ## Setup
 You will need to create a MySQL database called "springbootwebapp"
 * Next, in src/main/resources/application.properties configure the following: